benjamir/dotfiles/README.md

 # dotfiles
-The few configurations files that I need
+The few configuration files that I need